About people and culture of Italy

 Disclaimer: This is not a sponsored post.
 The views expressed in my blogs are my own and I will always be explicit if any of its content is subsidised or sponsored.
 This Post and all related posts may contain affiliate links.
-This means that I am compensated financially or otherwise at no cost to you if you click on a link and make a purchase.
+This means that I receive a commission if you click on a link and make a purchase.
+This is at no cost to you.
+Thank you so much for your support.
 Access Disclosure Policy in its entirety here.

 Here is an overview on people and culture of Italy.

 The official language spoken by the nation is Italian.
 About 93% are native Italian speakers.
 There are other dialects and languages spoken by or understood by the minority of the nationals, such as French, German, Ladin, Slovene, Greek, Catalan, Croatian and Emiliano-Romagnolo.